Skip to content

 October is Domestic Violence Awareness Month, an opportunity to remember victims and survivors, raise awareness of what domestic violence is, how to recognize it, and what can be done to prevent it.

-Everytown analysis of CDC, National Violent Death Reporting System (NVDRS), 2019.
+Everytown Research analysis of CDC, National Violent Death Reporting System (NVDRS), 2021.
+Analysis includes firearm homicides involving an intimate partner and women ages 18–85+.

 5x